dataviscourse/tutorials/lectures/lecture-git.md

  1 file changed, 1 insertion(+)
 {% endhighlight %}

 We have now written changes to the new branch, `draft`.
-The master branch should remain unchanged.
+The main branch should remain unchanged.
 Let's see if that's true.

 {% highlight bash linenos %}
-$ git checkout master
+$ git checkout main
-Switched to branch 'master'
+Switched to branch 'main'

 $ cat demo.txt
 Hello World!